 This field :94B::PLIS is available in the Financial Instrument Sequence B1 following the identification of the financial instrument (:35B:) for which the place of listing is needed.

 Example:

-:94B::PLIS//EXCH/XLON
+:94B::PLIS//EXCH/XLONOn Place of Safekeeping

+If different places of safekeeping but same details, 1 message is allowed.

+If different details (due to different places of safekeeping), 1 message per place of safekeeping.